Kuanhao-Chao/splam/README.md

 <!-- <h1 align="center">splam</h1> -->
 ![Splam Logo](./logo.png)

-splam is a deep learning-based splice junction recognition model.
-It was trained on MANE and alternate
+splam model is a splice junction recognition model based on a deep residual convolutional neural network.
+It was trained on donor and acceptor pairs combined and focuses on a narrow window of 400 basepairs surrounding each splice site, inspired by the understanding that the splicing process primarily depends on signals within this specific region.

-It has two main use case scenarios:
+There are two main use case scenarios:

-1. The first use case scenario is to evaluate all the splice sites in the annotation file.
+1. Evaluating all splice sites in an annotation file or assembled transcripts.
-2. The second one is to evaluate splice junctions in the alignment file and remove spurious spliced alignment.
+2. Evaluating all splice junctions in an alignment file and remove spliced alignment containing spurious splice sites.

-It takes read alignments in BAM or CRAM format and predict highly accurate exon/intron boundaries.

 <!-- # Table of Contents